Tay2510/Doppler/README.md

 ##Background
 While deep learning seems to be taken for granted nowdays, application of deep learning on mobile devices is still challenging.
 A deep learning model can be well trained off-line on a super GPU cluster.
 But when trying to use the trained model on mobile devices for inference tasks, it brings serious problems.

 First, the RAM on mobile devices is limited.
 A deep learning model requires too much run-time memory for a mobile device to perform a single forward propagation.
 Second, the inference speed of a model and energy issue also matters.
 Some tricks such as vector quantization and XOR-Net are designed to preprocess pre-trained models before deploy them on mobile devices.
+Third, the size of a deep learning model is usually gigantic for a mobile application, and it becomes a problem when designing a computer vision app < 100 mb.
 In sum, the Doppler project aims to find the best way to compress a well-trained model so that it can be applied to mobile devices.

 ##The Challenge